Return to Home

 Sentiment

 VIX is extremely high.
 Fear is rampant.
-Time to buy?
+Time to buy when others are selling?

 Approaches to Tactical Execution